reactive-python/reactpy-django/docs/src/reference/settings.md

 During pre-rendering, there are some key differences in behavior:

 1. Only the component's first render is pre-rendered.
-2. All `#!python connection` related hooks use HTTP.
+2. All [`connection` hooks](https://reactive-python.github.io/reactpy-django/latest/reference/hooks/#connection-hooks) will provide HTTP variants.
 3. The component will be non-interactive until a WebSocket connection is formed.

 <!-- TODO: The comment below will become true when ReactPy no longer strips scripts from the DOM -->